theghostmac/gopher/README.md

 # Shout out
 Shout out to the `os.WriteFile()` ([here](https://cs.opensource.google/go/go/+/go1.20.5:src/os/file.go;l=720)) function for the extra abilities.
 Well engineered.

-Certainly!
-Here's the updated content for the `README.md` file with the instructions for adding `gopher` to the `PATH` and other modifications you mentioned:

 ## Installation

 To install Gopher, you need to have Go installed on your machine.